Unit Guide for Daily Warm-Ups

 Week 1

-• Thursday: What conflicts happened after the Cold War?
+• Thursday: What conflicts occurred after the Cold War ended?

 Week 2

-• Tuesday: How does social media affect politics?
+• Tuesday: How does social media influence politics today?

-• Wednesday: What economic problems has the U.S. faced?
+• Wednesday: What economic challenges has the U.S. faced recently?

-• Friday: What is one theme from the whole course?
+• Friday: What is one major theme from this course?